cityssm/election-results/resultsJSON.md

 On election night, our in-house election system will regularly export *unofficial election results* as flat data files to our web servers.
-The files arrive are then converted to a web friendly format.
+The files are then converted to a web friendly format.
 The format of choice is JSON.

 ## Guidelines for Usage